-Furthermore, while there’s no pop filer of any kind, the microphone is far back enough that it doesn’t suffer from popping noises or even sibilant sounds.
-This solution does carry with it the drawback of making your voice a bit quieter than normal, but it’s still rather clear.
+Furthermore, while there’s no pop filer of any kind, the microphone is far back, enough that it doesn’t suffer from popping noises or even implosive sounds.
+This solution does carry the drawback of making your voice a bit quieter than normal, but it’s still rather clear.
 We were also quite impressed with how it managed to eliminate unwanted background noises.

 All in all, it’s a decent microphone – not the best one we’ve seen in this price range, but certainly good enough that you’ll never feel like you’ve been cheated out of your $100.
 And the headset even offers some neat features to enhance the experience.

 For example, there’s active voice monitoring, so you can always check whether the volume you’re speaking at is appropriate.
 Additionally, there’s a mic wheel on the ear cup.
-It’s a bit clunky to use in the heat of the moment since it’s located right next to the volume wheel, which makes mistaking one for the other just at the wrong time bound to happen at least a couple of times.
+It’s a bit clunky to use in the heat of the moment since it’s located right next to the volume wheel, which makes mistaking one for the other something that could happen at least a couple of times.